 - R. Functional Performance Test (FPT): Test of the dynamic function and operation of equipment and systems using manual (direct observation) or monitoring methods.
 Functional testing is the dynamic testing of systems (rather than just components) under full operation (e.g., the chiller pump is tested interactively with the chiller functions to see if the pump ramps up and down to maintain the differential pressure setpoint).
 Systems are tested under various modes, such as during low cooling or heating loads, high loads, component failures, unoccupied, varying outside air temperatures, fire alarm, power failure, etc. The systems are run through all the control system's sequences of operation and components are verified to be responding as the sequences state.
 Traditional air or water test and balancing (TAB) is not functional testing, in the commissioning sense of the word.
 TAB's primary work is setting up the system flows and pressures as specified, while functional testing is verifying that which has already been set up.
-The commissioning authority develops the functional test procedures in a sequential written form, coordinates, oversees and documents the actual testing, which is performed by the installing contractor or vendor.
+The commissioning authority develops the functional testing, which is performed by the installing contractor or vendor.
 FPT's are performed after prefunctional checklists and startup are complete. - S. Indirect Indicators: Indicators of a response or condition, such as a reading from a control system screen reporting a damper to be 100 percent closed. - T. Manual Test: Using hand-held instruments, immediate control system readouts or direct observation to verify performance (contrasted to analyzing monitored data taken over time to make the "observation"). - U. Monitoring: The recording of parameters (flow, current, status, pressure, etc.) of equipment operation using dataloggers or the trending capabilities of control systems. - V. Non-Compliance: See Deficiency. - W. Non-Conformance: See Deficiency. - X. Over-written Value: Writing over a sensor value in the control system to see the response of a system (e.g., changing the outside air temperature value from 50 to 75 degrees F to verify economizer operation).
 See also "Simulated Signal." - Y. Owner-Contracted Tests: Tests paid for by the Owner outside the CM's contract and for which the CA does not oversee.
 These tests will not be repeated during functional tests if properly documented. - Z. Phased Commissioning: Commissioning that is completed in phases (by floors, for example) due to the size of the structure or other scheduling issues, in order minimize the total construction time. - AA.
 Prefunctional Tests and Checklists (PFT's): A list of items to inspect and elementary component tests to conduct to verify proper installation of equipment, provided by the CA to the Contractor.
 Prefunctional checklists are primarily static inspections and procedures to prepare the equipment or system for initial operation (e.g., belt tension, oil levels OK, labels affixed, gages in place, sensors calibrated, etc.).
 However, some prefunctional checklist items entail simple testing of the function of a component, a piece of equipment or system (such as measuring the voltage imbalance on a three phase pump motor of a chiller system).
 The word prefunctional refers to before functional testing.
 Prefunctional checklists augment and are combined with the manufacturer's start-up checklist.
 Even without a commissioning process, the contractor typically perform some, if not many, of the prefunctional checklist items a commissioning authority will recommend.
 However, few contractors document in writing the execution of these checklist items.
 Therefore, for most equipment, the contractor executes the checklists on their own.
-The CA only requires that the procedures be documented in writing, and does witness much of the prefunctional checklisting only items listed to be tested by sampling will not be witnessed fully.
+The CA only requires that the procedures be documented in writing.
+A sample of the completed pre-functional checklists will be picked at random at the discretion of the CxA and reviewed to be complete with the responsible contractor.